Chavithra/degiro-connector/README.md

 ## 3.6.
 How to find your : totp_secret_key ?

-The parameter **totp_secret_key** is only required if you have enabled 2FA on Degiro's website.
+The parameter **totp_secret_key** is only required if you have enabled `2FA` on Degiro's website.

-When you try to activate 2FA on Degiro's website, it displays a QRCode.
+When you try to activate `2FA` on Degiro's website, it displays a `QRCode`.

-This QRCode changes at each activation.
+This `QRCode` changes at each activation.

-A QRCode is a picture which can be converted into a text.
+A `QRCode` is a picture which can be converted into a text.

-You can download this QRCode and use a tool to extract the text from it.
+You can download this `QRCode` and use a tool to extract the text from it.

 This extracted text will look like this :